-All full time students are required to have personal medical insurance coverage and will show proof of coverage at the beginning of each semester during registration.

-All student athletes will be charged this annual fee at the first semester enrolled each year.

-Some courses, e.g. labs, may have additional fees associated with them in addition to normal tuition charges.
-Fees will be listed on Populi for each course as applicable

-Individual music lessons may be offered each semester.
+- All full time students are required to have personal medical insurance coverage and will show proof of coverage at the beginning of each semester during registration. - All student athletes will be charged this annual fee at the first semester enrolled each year. - Some courses, e.g. labs, may have additional fees associated with them in addition to normal tuition charges.
+Fees will be listed on Populi for each course as applicable - Individual music lessons may be offered each semester.
 The following are estimated costs and will be determined on an individual basis.
 For 1 credit hour, students meet for 13 half-hour lessons; two credit hours would meet for an hour.
-If a student is part-time or at an overload (>20 units), tuition is charged plus the lesson fee.

-This fee is mandatory regardless of whether he/she intends to participate in the commencement activities.
-An Intent to Graduate form must be cleared by the first of the month prior to graduation or commencement, whichever comes first.

-Students may purchase textbooks and other supporting materials online through various outside sources.
-A booklist of required course texts for each course, including tips for book buying, is available on Populi.

-Parking is at a premium and only available at the discretion of the college.
+If a student is part-time or at an overload (>20 units), tuition is charged plus the lesson fee. - This fee is mandatory regardless of whether he/she intends to participate in the commencement activities.
+An Intent to Graduate form must be cleared by the first of the month prior to graduation or commencement, whichever comes first. - Students may purchase textbooks and other supporting materials online through various outside sources.
+A booklist of required course texts for each course, including tips for book buying, is available on Populi. - Students who do not register online by the deadline set by the Registrar will be charged a late fee. - Parking is at a premium and only available at the discretion of the college.
 Parking provided by Providence is not available to resident students who have not earned at least 30 credits by the end of their previous semester.